 And finally, our students are to be thanked and congratulated for all their efforts for achieving academic excellence, displaying a love of learning, building a school environment that emphasizes being kind and gentle, being respectful, and being responsible, and appreciating the importance of prayer throughout their day.

 This is a proud and exciting time for all of us.
 Please read the U.S. Department of Education Press Release.
-Blue Ribbon celebrations will be planned.

 May God Bless you!